Humanize Your Brand With Content Marketing as Part of Your SEO Strategy

-SEO and digital marketing have always gone hand in hand, and for those of us who eat, breathe, and sleep SEO, this makes complete sense.
+SEO, digital marketing, and content marketing have always gone hand in hand, and for those of us who eat, breathe, and sleep SEO, this makes complete sense.

 After all, SEO is only valuable when the right markets are targeted.
 The basis of a solid SEO campaign begins with deciding which keywords you want a given website to rank for and then focusing your efforts on attaining those rankings.